-If the SSA won't issue you an SSN, you must get a letter of denial and attach it to your Form W-7.
+If the SSA determines that you're not eligible for an SSN, you must get a letter of denial and attach it to your Form W-7.
 This applies whether you're attaching Form W-7 to your U.S. federal tax return or not.
 However, students, professors, and researchers, see information for box f, later.